Aggsel/acceleration-structures/README.md

             0 - Do not render.
             1 - Render normal (lambertian diffuse).
             2 - Render BVH traversal heatmap.

+    -x <float>, -y <float>, -z <float>
+        Specify world position of the camera by supplying either x, y and/or z coordinates.
+        Defaults to: 0.0

+    --normalize <int>
+        When rendering BVH traversal heatmap, you sometimes want to normalize the output image with regards to some arbitrary max value.
+This is useful when rendering an animation and the entire image sequence pixel values should be normalized according to the maximum steps traversed throughout the animation (as opposed to per frame normalization, which could result in flickering).
+            Defaults to: The maximum number of steps traversed during the frame rendered.
 ```

 ## Benchmarking